Trans Canada Trail: Yukon

 The Yukon provides the land link between British Columbia and the Arctic.
 The trail enters the Yukon from British Columbia on the Alaska Highway, south of Watson Lake.
 Due to the vast distances and sparse population, the Yukon's section of trail mainly follows the highway network between communities, branching off onto smaller multiuse trails near most settlements.
 Many of these multiuse trails are also historically significant routes, including the Copper Haul Trail near Whitehorse, the Dawson Overland Trail from Takhini to Braeburn, and the Heritage Ridge Road near Dawson City.
 The route north is then completed by following the Dempster Highway up to the N.W.T. border, where the trail carries on north to the Arctic Ocean.

 Promotion of the trail

 In February 2018, a "special collector's edition" of the Canadian Geographic Magazine was released, titled "The Great Trail".
 On the cover, four trails are highlighted for readers: Itijjagiaq Trail in Nunavut, The Lake Superior Water Trail in Ontario, The Edmonton River Valley in Alberta, and Cowichan Valley in British Columbia.

 On September 14, 2019, the Trans Canada Trail and the Bateman Foundation teamed up to host the Nature Sketch on The Great Trail event.
 Seven communities across Canada hosted such events, including: Victoria, British Columbia; Vancouver, British Columbia; Calgary, Alberta; Saskatoon, Saskatchewan; Toronto, Ontario; Halifax, Nova Scotia; Tuktoyaktuk, Northwest Territories.
 An artist from the Bateman Foundation team led sketching workshops for participants.
 This event gathered 300 people across Canada.

+The 2023 documentary film 500 Days in the Wild portrays the efforts of photographer Dianne Whelan to travel the entire length of the trail.